Ready, Set, GO!

 Drink Green Tea

 With its polyphenols antioxidants, Health.com reports that catechin, an active ingredient in the tea, boosts metabolism.
-It helps to distribute energy or heat, digestion and to improve oxidation of fat leading to increased weight loss.
+It helps to distribute energy or heat, digestion, and to improve the oxidation of fat leading to increased weight loss.

 Up Your Cold Water Intake